qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 --------------------------------------------

-Clicking the |filterMap| :sup:`Filter/Select features using form` or pressing :kbd:`Ctrl+F` the attribute table dialog will switch to form view and all widgets are replaced with their search variant.
+Clicking the |filterMap| :sup:`Filter/Select features using form` or pressing :kbd:`Ctrl+F` will make the attribute table dialog switch to form view and replace each widget with its search variant.

-From this point onwards, this tool functionality is similar to the one described in the :ref:`select_by_value`, where you can find descriptions of all operators and selecting modes.
+From this point onwards, this tool functionality is similar to the one described in :ref:`select_by_value`, where you can find descriptions of all operators and selecting modes.

-Moreover, in the attribute table case, there is also a :guilabel:`Filter features` button that allows filtering features instead of selecting them (by creating an Advanced Filter (Expression) for the user).
+A filter can also be specified with the :guilabel:`Advanced Filter (Expression)` choice in the bottom left pull-down menu of the attribute table dialog.
+The filter expression will shown up at the bottom of the widget.

 .. _figure_filter_select_form: